![]() |

 Contact

-The Organizers of the Nancy 2010 MaThCryst schools will observe the basic policy of non-discrimination and affirms the right and freedom of scientists to associate in international scientific activity without regard to such factors as citizenship, religion, creed, political stance, ethnic origin, race, colour, language, age or sex, in accordance with the Statutes of the International Council for Science.
-At these schools no barriers will exist which would prevent the participation of bona fide scientists.
+The Organizers of the Nancy 2010 MaThCryst schools have observed the basic policy of non-discrimination and affirms the right and freedom of scientists to associate in international scientific activity without regard to such factors as citizenship, religion, creed, political stance, ethnic origin, race, colour, language, age or sex, in accordance with the Statutes of the International Council for Science.
+At these schools no barriers existed which would have prevented the participation of bona fide scientists.